-$$\frac{\text{Unadjusted}}{\text{rate of return}} = \frac{\text{Average incremental increase in annual net income}}{\text{Net cost of original investment}}$$
+Unadjusted rate of return = Average incremental increase in annual net income Net cost of original investment

 To illustrate computing the unadjusted rate of return, assume The Dining Table, Inc., is considering establishing a new restaurant that will require a \$2,000,000 original investment.
-Management anticipates operating the restaurant for 10 years before significant renovations will be required.
+Management anticipates operating the restaurant for 10 years before significant

+Determine the unadjusted rate of return for an investment opportunity. renovations will be required.
 The restaurant is expected to provide an average after-tax return of \$280,000 per year.
 The unadjusted rate of return is computed as follows.

-Unadjusted rate of return =
+Unadjusted rate of return = \$280,000 ÷ \$2,000,000 = 14% per year

-$$$280,000 \div $2,000,000 = 14\%$$

-per year